 There is no doubt that VPNs have become a hot item these days and many people seem to be looking out for free VPNs.
-Lately, one free VPN service, Thunder VPN, has come to our attention.
-Branding itself as a ‘lightning fast app to provide free VPN proxy service’, Thunder VPN is available on the Google Play Store.
+Lately, one free VPN service, and in their opening salvo to our Thunder VPN Review, they claim to be a ‘lightning fast app to provide free VPN proxy service’.
+This app is currently available on the Google Play Store.

 It claims to unlimited VPN access via many servers with a strict no-logging policy.
 In fact, there is no requirement even for users to register, requires no additional app permissions and works on mobile data as well.
 Sounds too good to be true?
 You might be right.
 Let’s look at how Thunder VPN actually compares to its claims.

 As always when testing VPN connections, its always advisable to do a baseline check so you’ll know what your ‘raw’ speeds are at the time.
 For this test we used a Huawei MediaPad M5 Pro and got a baseline of around 46Mbps Down and 27Mbps Up.

 Firing up SpeedTest for out Thunder VPN Review, we tried to run the speed test on the default connection, which Thunder VPN claimed was the best for us.
 In this case, their Japan server managed to connect, but we could not do anything on that connection, not even browse.